Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Aqua Sphere Vista mask goggles

-Clear lenses offer maximum visibility in dim lit areas and are particularly good for indoor swimming.
+Clear lenses offer maximum visibility in dimly lit pools.
+These are perfect for indoor swimming.

 Born To Swim mirrored goggles